 - Strategies and encouragement to promote independent learning.

-- Opportunity to access and participate in main school lessons.
+- Full access to and participation in main school lessons.

 How is the decision made about what type and how much support my child will receive?